INFORMATION FOR CONTRIBUTORS

 The Arts in the South.
 SoQ defines "the arts" broadly, including literature, painting, sculpture, music, dance, film, and popular culture.
 We also publish studies of Southern culture informed by such disciplines as history, folklore, anthropology, political science, and geography.
 SoQ defines "The South" as anything south of the Mason Dixon Line, including the Caribbean, to the larger Global South.

 Articles.
-Each issue of the Southern Quarterly contains 3-5 articles (20-25 double-spaced typescript pages in length) that explore what the South meant, or means, today.
+Each issue of the Southern Quarterly contains 3-6 articles that explore what the South meant, or means, today.
 We publish articles that are based on solid documentation, that are grounded in literary or critical theory, and that make an original and important contribution to the study of the American South.
+Articles should not exceed 20-25 double-spaced typescript pages in length, including all documentation.

 Archival Documents.
 We welcome submission of important unpublished documents, including letters, literary works, memoirs, etc.